geo-masc/modcix/README.md

-# MODCiX - Mowing Detection Intercomparison Exersice
+# MODCiX - Mowing Detection Intercomparison Exercise

 Grasslands are a major component of Europe's agricultural landscapes and provide important ecological functions and services within a multifunctional agriculture.
 Grasslands supply fodder, straw or raw biomass for energy production and provide habitat for endangered flora and fauna.
 At the same time, there is a wide spectrum of grasslands management practices and intensity, which impact their resilience.
 Their conservation and sustainable management hence directly contribute to strategies and